Back to Blog

 2. The Algorithmic Invisibility

-Search engines and professional platforms like LinkedIn prioritize fresh, relevant content.
-A portfolio page last updated in 2024 is often deprioritized in search results compared to a competitor's page updated last month.
-You're not just invisible to human eyes; you're invisible to the bots that gatekeep visibility.
-For more on building a presence that gets found, explore our guide on portfolio SEO and strategy.
+Search engines and platforms like LinkedIn prioritize fresh content.
+A page last updated in 2024 is often buried behind a competitor's page updated last week.
+You're invisible to the bots that control visibility.
+Google's algorithms explicitly favor regularly updated content for queries related to professional services.
+For a deeper strategy on being found, read our guide on how to build a portfolio that converts visitors.

 3. Missed Serendipitous Opportunities